 Who's Your Daddy?

+My father rejected me but I am still surviving and thriving without him.
 Who had the most disappointing experience with their father?
 This was actually a topic of conversation a few years ago with girlfriends at a New Year's Day party.

 I won't give the details of my friend's experiences with their fathers, but I will share with you a story about mine.